stevetodman/stevetodman-cardioquestlive/docs/virtual-patient-status.md

 - Improve mobile UX for floor/voice (e.g., banners for permissions/network).
 - Add persistence of debrief/transcripts to Firestore for post-session review.
+- Improve debrief with saved timeline and role evidence, plus presenter export to PDF.
 - More patient scenarios and richer personas; deck-driven scenario selection.
 - Participant-side audio playback fan-out (currently presenter-only).
 - Consider soft locks or presenter override flows for floor control; polish error surfaced to users.